CDCSProjects/SciFi/README.md

 ### Preliminary Roadmap
 - **19.09.22** Presentation of SciFi at "Machine Learning in Natural Sciences: from Quantum Physics to Nanoscience and Structural Biology" in Hamburg.
 You can find the abstract at https://www.conferences.uni-hamburg.de/event/256/contributions/728/
 - **Q4/22-Q1/23** Only documentation and small bug fixes due to parental leave, a thesis which needs to be finished, and the recruiting of a new colleague
-- **Starting Q2/23** Python wrapper working on generic backends and the central *Storage* class, publication of the architecture paper, performance optimization, implement feature requests
+- **Starting Q2/23** Python wrapper working on generic backends and the central *Storage* class, publication of the architecture paper, performance optimization, implement feature requests, provide binaries for commonly used datasets starting with the protein databank (see https://www.rcsb.org/).

 ## Folder Structure